 Jones and other independents resisted Standard Oil’s growing monopoly by forming the Ohio Oil Company — today’s Marathon.
 He became very wealthy when he left the company when Standard took it over two years later.
 The Panic of 1893 began just before Jones claimed his first patent.

 With his “Coupling for Pipes or Rods,” Jones applied his almost 40 years experience in oil industry mechanics to solve the frequent and time-consuming problem of broken sucker rods, which push and pull a down-hole pump to bring up the oil.
-His design was a great innovation.
-It soon would make Jones a millionaire, create jobs, and lead to the Acme Sucker Rod Company factory in Toledo.
-But as the financial panic worsened, Jones was appalled by the long lines of unemployed and the threats of dismissal that punctuated many factories “string of rules a yard long.”
+The design was a great innovation (also see All Pumped Up — Oilfield Technology).

 Alternately labelled as progressive, eccentric, socialist, independent, and anti-capitalist, Jones looked out for workers in an age of big business.

-“Even more astounding, Mr. Jones developed a revenue-sharing program for his workers, provided health insurance, and subsidized hot meals in the Acme cafeteria,” explains George J. Tanber in a 1999 article for the Toledo Blade.
+“Even more astounding, Mr. Jones developed a revenue-sharing program for his workers, provided health insurance, and subsidized hot meals in the Acme cafeteria,” explained George J. Tanber in a 1999 article for the Toledo Blade.

 Next to his sucker rod factory Jones built Golden Rule Park, “where his employees could exercise or relax — and where the employee ensemble, the Golden Rule Band, could entertain.”

-“In time it became clear that Mr. Jones was using Acme as a model for social change, and that he would soon apply his method to city politics,” Tanber explains.
+Jones’ initiatives soon drew him into the contentious world of late 19th century politics where his belief in reform made him popular.
+“In time it became clear that Mr. Jones was using Acme as a model for social change, and that he would soon apply his method to city politics,” Tanber explained in the newspaper article.

-Jones remained a popular reformer until his last day on the job in 1904 when he died at age 58.
+Samuel Milton Jones remained a reformer until his last day on the job in 1904, when he died at age 58.
 Five thousand people attended his funeral.
-Jones’ biographers note his early years in tough oil patch towns like Pithole profoundly influenced both his business practices and his philosophy in politics.
+Jones’ biographers have noted his early years in tough oil boom towns influenced both his business practices and his philosophy in politics.

-Jones himself wryly observed that most manufacturers kept about eight dollars out of every 10 their employees earned for them.
-“I keep only about seven and so they call me ‘Golden Rule’ Jones.”
+Jones once wryly observed that most manufacturers kept about $8 out of every $10 their employees earned for them.
+“I keep only about seven and so they call me ‘Golden Rule’ Jones,” he said.